hackle/blogger/src/raw/the-diamond-kata.md

 ---A---
 ```

-There are different solutions to this kata, typically with loops and sentinel values.
-Here I want to share a solution that can be slightly different.

-First, build a table filled with letters in this fashion.
-We need to decide

-1. how to build a single row
-2. how many rows to populate
+(SPOILER ALERT!
+If you are new to the Diamond Kata, this is the time to stop reading, and try it out first for yourself.)

+Simple, visual and intuitive, this Kata lends itself perfectly to learning of testing techniques such as Property Based Testing.

+As we all know, the point of this Kata is not the solution itself, but how we arrive at it.
+Regardless, I want to share one that I found interesting, representative and equally intuitive.

+Here is the idea: consider the above "diamond", what if we squash it from top to bottom into a single row, keeping only one letter for each column?
+We get `DCBABCD`.

+Next, we replace each row in the table with this squashed row.

 ```
 DCBABCD